 Software component verification standard (SCVS)

-What is the software component verification standard?
+What is the software component verification standard (SCVS)?

 Software component verification standard (SCVS) — A community-developerd framework that fortifies digital landscapes against supply chain threats.
 The SCVS acts as a gatekeeper, ensuring software components' authenticity, integrity, and safety for better software supply chain security.
 Seamlessly integrated into software development life cycles, this standard is a cornerstone of a resilient cybersecurity strategy.